What is a qualifying life event?

 You can get Medicare starting three months before your 65th birthday and ending three months after you turn 65.

-Does a spouse changing jobs create a qualifying life event?
+Is a spouse getting a job a qualifying life event?

 A spouse getting a new job counts as a qualifying life event because they lose their previous group coverage.
 In this case, they're able to enroll in their new employer's group health insurance plan within 30 days of their start date.